Binary packages

 - create a file

-with the following content :abi <abit/4.0> include <tunables/global> profile open-lmake /**/{_bin/job_exec,bin/lautodep} flags=(unconfined) { userns, }
+/etc/apparmor.d/open-lmakewith the following content :abi <abit/4.0> include <tunables/global> profile open-lmake /**/{_bin/job_exec,bin/lautodep} flags=(unconfined) { userns, } - activate it with

 sudo aa-apparamor_parser -r /etc/apparamor.d/open-lmake